miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made abandoned warehouse bum and crackhouse girl leave after a time.
 Fixed two theatre door signs and discipline removal in crackhouse.
 Restored Gangrels to Masquerade cutscene and added theatre email.
+Made every armed NPC in downtown fight back when you attack them.

 Confession:
 +Restored laptop, turnstile, gestures, three cage dancers and a DJ.